-The art of Terminology Management is a consistent approach to mining, cataloging and verifying terminology throughout the workflow.
-We use SDL Studio for our Translation Management needs.
-This allows us to do an automatic extraction of frequent terminology in the source language to start.
+The art in terminology management is a consistent approach to mining, cataloging and verifying terminology throughout the workflow.
+We use SDL Studio for our translation management needs.
+This allows us to do an automatic extraction of frequent terminology to start.
 We add information fields such as definitions, notes, gender information and synonyms.
-Then we share a list with our client reviewer to verify translated terms or get further clarification on the source terminology .
-This Termbase (glossary) becomes a living document that gets updated.
+We share a list with our client reviewer to verify terms or get clarification.
+This Termbase becomes a living document that gets updated.
 The art in this work is to have the patience to identify and catalog important terminology that may be used in the future.

 From there, the final step in terminology management is to verify that the terms are applied consistently.
 We use our Terminology Verification technology to aid us in that.
 However, the art of managing terminology is the upkeep and relevance of any terms added.
 Adding terminology meta data such as subject, definitions, acronyms, synonyms and etc. make the Termbase an asset for an organization for years to come.